Unifin Debt Collector Calling? Here’s What You Must Know First

 Finally, cross-reference the information from both Unifin and your credit report with your personal financial records.
 This helps identify potential errors or fraudulent collection attempts.

 During this process, determine if the debt falls within your state’s statute of limitations, the legal time period during which a creditor can sue for unpaid debt.
-Depending on the type of debt and your state, this typically ranges from 5 to 10 years.

 A debt beyond the statute of limitations is considered “time-barred.”
 Although Unifin may still request payment for time-barred debts, they cannot legally sue you for collection.
+Texas law prohibits a debt buyer from suing (or threatening to sue) to collect a time-barred debt.
+Communications about such a debt must also include a conspicuous notice explaining that the debt is too old for a lawsuit and describing the consumer’s rights.

 Throughout this verification process, prioritize written communication rather than phone conversations.
 Written records provide valuable documentation if disputes arise later.
-Additionally, if Unifin fails to verify the debt within 30 days, you likely don’t have an obligation to pay it.

 Verifying debt thoroughly protects you from paying debts that aren’t yours, contain errors, or are no longer legally enforceable.